-In Session A, Grasshopper will be used to create tools in Rhino that construct playful spaces for computational design: new interfaces, ways of working with data and representation.
+In the first half of the semester, Grasshopper will be used to create tools in Rhino that construct playful spaces for computational design: new interfaces, ways of working with data and representation.
 To use a playground metaphor, we will be creating the sandboxes, shovels, and sand -- environments in which designers can interact and play.
 How do you affect your architectural design process by shaping your environment?
 How do you balance intent with play, data with inspiration?

-Session A is oriented around learning Grasshopper and using it as an environment to create new tools.
-We will create two or three experimental tools that are aimed at altering our own design processes.
-Session A's focus is on balancing a deep understanding on how Grasshopper and computation works, with the conceptual question of how computation incorporates itself into your design.
+The first half is oriented around learning Grasshopper and using it as an environment to create new tools.
+We will create two experimental tools that are aimed at altering our own design processes, balancing a deep understanding on Grasshopper and computation, with the conceptual question of how computation incorporates itself into your design.